Finding ways to save money is something I often put on the back burner because it seems like too much work.

 Look for one credit card, cut it up, and never use it again.
 You just rid yourself of a bunch of extra interest rate fees you don’t need in your life.

-29. Replace all soda and juice with water
+Replace sodas and juices with plain water

 This one might be hard for some of us, because sugar addiction is a real thing.